FridayMarch26th/FridayMarch26th.github.io/_notes/traverse-pops.md

 	<img src="/assets/notes/traversal-pops/traversal_pops-poster.gif">
 </div>

 The starting curve network used in this effect is outlined [here](/notes/tendrils).
-It gives us a single root point from which the entire network emerges:
+It gives us a single root from which the entire network emerges:

 <div class="gallery" data-columns="2">
 		<img src="/assets/notes/traversal-pops/traverse_pops_initial.close.jpg">